MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-background-jobs.md

 ---

-# Running background jobs (ScaleR in Microsoft R)
+# Running background jobs using RevoScaleR

-In Microsoft R, you can run jobs interactively, waiting for results before continuing on to the next operation, or you can run them asynchronously in the background if a job is long-running.
+In Machine Learning Server, you can run jobs interactively, waiting for results before continuing on to the next operation, or you can run them asynchronously in the background if a job is long-running.

 <a name="non-waiting-jobs"></a>
 ## Non-Waiting jobs